petrostrak/mark-me-down/README.md

-# mark-me-down
+#### markMEdown!
-A MarkDown editor written in GO with Fyne
+markMEdown! is a MarkDown editor written in GO with Fyne